 - Combine the confectioner’s sugar with the heavy cream, add the butter and mix until the glaze is smooth.

-Can I Make These Cinnamon Rolls Ahead Of Time?
+Can I Make Cinnamon Rolls Ahead of Time?

-Yes, you can!
-You can make, fill, roll, cut and place the rolls in the baking pan.
-Cover and place the pan in the refrigerator overnight.
-Remove from the refrigerator and let them rise in a warm environment for about 1 to 1.5 hours.
-Proceed to bake.
+Yes, you can make overnight cinnamon rolls.
+Simply make the dough, fill it, roll it, cut it into buns, and place them in the baking pan.
+Refrigerate the baking pan overnight.
+The next morning, remove the baking pan from the refrigerator and let the cinnamon rolls rise, covered in a warm environment for about 1 to 1.5 hours.
+Proceed to bake as instructed in the recipe card below.

 Can You Freeze Cinnamon Buns?